Trucker Saves Dogs Thrown From A Moving Car On Snowy New York Highway

 — New York Daily News (@NYDailyNews) December 16, 2018

-The trucker told investigators that the dogs were thrown out of the right, rear window of a dirty, rusty Dodge Durango heading north toward Cortland.
-Seeing the dogs thrown, he immediately stopped his car by the side of the road and tended to the one who had been injured severely.
+The trucker told investigators that the dogs were thrown out of the right rear window of a dirty, rusty Dodge Durango heading north toward Cortland.
+Seeing the dogs thrown, he immediately stopped his vehicle by the side of the road and tended to the one who had been injured severely.
 He picked the dog up and walked towards his truck, with the other dog who had only suffered a few abrasions following on his own.

 He alerted the state troopers, who bandaged the badly injured dog and splinted his leg on the side of the highway, while the trucker wrapped him up in his sweatshirt to protect the dog from the cold.
 It was the trucker’s actions, said the investigators, which saved the life of the badly mangled dog.